palominolabs/jersey-cors-filter/README.md

-This library makes it easy to add basic CORS support to your [Jersey](https://jersey.java.net/) app.
-It is compatible with Jersey 1.
-Jersey 2 still lacks some features that [we](http://palominolabs.com) use, but as Jersey 2 catches up we'll add support for that as well.
+This library makes it easy to add basic CORS support to your [Jersey 1](https://jersey.java.net/) app.

 # Usage
 To get started, add a dependency on `com.palominolabs.jersey:jersey-cors-filter:VERSION` where `VERSION` is the latest released version.